Pediatrics Advanced (Year 2) Pharmacy Residency Program

 Both institutions are teaching and academic centres and care is delivered in an interprofessional team approach.

-Candidates for the Pediatrics Advanced (Year 2) Residency program must be highly motivated learners and committed to providing excellent patient care, clinical leadership, and developing leadership and research skills with the goal of becoming advanced practitioners within the health care system.
+Candidates for the Pediatrics Advanced (Year 2) Residency program must be highly motivated learners and committed to clinical leadership, leading the profession as advanced practitioners within the health care system.

 Required Rotations